Skip to main content

 VT AFL-CIO Endorses Workers' Rights Amendment (PR.
 3)

-Pictured above from left to right are Aimee Towne, State Employees, VSEA; Alex Potvin, Pipefitters, UA 693; Charles Rossell, Carpenters, UBC; Michael Rossi, Roofers & Waterproofers; Larry Moquin, Laborers, LiUNA 668; Chris Tedford, Bricklayers; Kim Hokanson, Carpenters, UBC 349/352; Jean Goodwin, Carpenters, UBC 349/352.
+Pictured above from left to right are Aimee Bertrand, State Employees, VSEA; Alex Potvin, Pipefitters, UA 693; Charles Rossell, Carpenters, UBC; Michael Rossi, Roofers & Waterproofers; Larry Moquin, Laborers, LiUNA 668; Chris Tedford, Bricklayers; Kim Hokanson, Carpenters, UBC 349/352; Jean Goodwin, Carpenters, UBC 349/352.

 On March 11th, 2024, the VT AFL-CIO Executive Board unanimously endorsed the Workers' Rights Amendment, PR.
-3.
+3

 Board members expressed the need to protect workers' rights from future attacks.